inex/ixp-manager-docs-md/docs/features/rir-objects.md

 ```

 You will note that without the `--send-email` switch, the command will print to standard output allowing you to consume the object and use it on another way.

+**NB:** the generated object is stored in the cache when it is generated with `--send-email` for the first time.
+Future runs with `--send-email` will only resend the email if the generated object differs from the cached version.
+You can force an email to be sent with `--force`.
+Secondly, the cache used is a file system based cache irrespective of the `CACHE_DRIVER` `.env` settings.
+To wipe it, run: `artisan cache:clear file`.

 The following options are available for use in the `.env` file: